pjanthony2001/tp/docs/UserGuide.md

 Once the command is entered, the event should be added to the events panel on the right of the application.

 **Examples:**
--   `schedule add h/Meeting with Client t/Wednesday, January, 24, 2024 - 09:00 AM d/Discuss project details n/John Doe`
+-   `schedule add h/Meeting with Client t/2/14/2024 0930 d/Discuss project details n/John Doe`
--   `schedule add h/Discharge plan meeting t/Wednesday, January, 24, 2024 - 09:00 AM d/Discuss discharge n/Jack Doe`
+-   `schedule add h/Discharge plan meeting t/02/14/2024 1000 d/Discuss discharge n/Jack Doe`

 **Walkthrough:**

-The screenshots show what you should expect on your screen while executing this command: `schedule add h/Meeting with Client t/Wednesday, January, 24, 2024 - 09:00 AM d/Discuss project details n/John Doe`.
+The screenshots show what you should expect on your screen while executing this command: `schedule add h/Meeting with Client t/2/14/2024 0930 d/Discuss project details n/John Doe`.
 Once the command is entered, the event should be deleted on the events panel on the right of the application.

 <div class="image-container" align="middle" style="display:flex">